 This gorilla family is a splinter faction from the Susa A group and as a result, it reduced the Susa A numbers from 42 members to around 28 members after the split.

 Due to this split, the Karisimbi group was 1st referred to as Susa B but its name changed to Karisimbi in 2010.
 This family has 11 members under the leadership of Nyakangaga a dominant silverback

 Sabyinyo gorilla family.

-Named after one of the Virunga ranges known as mount Sabyinyo which actually means an old man’s teeth in the local Kinyarwanda dialect, Sabyinyo gorilla family is one of the easiest families to track here as it habituates at the lower slopes of mt.
+Named after one of the Virunga ranges known as Mount Sabyinyo which actually means an old man’s teeth in the local Kinyarwanda dialect, the Sabyinyo gorilla family is one of the easiest families to track here as it habituates at the lower slopes of Mt.
 Sabyinyo which lies at the edge of the park.
 This group is comprised of 9 individuals led by a dominant silverback named Guhonda

 Named after a local Kinyarwanda word Amahoro which means peace, its naming is indeed consistent with the manner in which this family conducts itself which is peace above and before anything else and because of the peaceful nature of the dominant silverback named Ubumwe which means togetherness, this family has 17 members with Ubumwe as the leader, 2 blackbacks, 5 juveniles, 5 adult females and 4 young ones.

 Agashya family is also sometimes referred to as group 13 and this is because, at the time of its habituation process, this group had 13 members under the leadership of a dominant silverback named Nyakairima.

 Nyakairima was disposed of his dominancy by another silverback within the family named Agastya which means news in the local dialect of Kinyarwanda.

 Nyakairima however, is highly credited for his role in expanding this family to its current composition of 25 members under the new leadership of Agastya as a dominant silverback, 12 females, 3 juveniles, and 7 babies.